 1.10.
-Replacement of Research Supervisors (see section 6 below)
+Replacement of research supervisors (see section 6 below)

 Ensure that adequate arrangements are made for research supervision when any of the research supervisors either leaves the University or is on leave and is not carrying on with supervision during this period.
 Any changes in supervision must be approved by the Director of the programme.
-Any permanent changes must also be approved by the Dean.
+Any permanent changes, as well as arrangements for replacement supervision where a member of staff is on leave, must also be reported to the Postgraduate Research Education Team on the January and June progress lists.

 1.11.
-Research Supervision and the Frequency of Supervisory Meetings
+Research supervision and the frequency of supervisory meetings

 Agree suitable norms regarding the frequency of formal supervisory meetings between PD students and research supervisors and ensure they are followed by supervisors.
 These will probably vary according to the discipline and the stage that the student has reached.
-These will probably vary according to the discipline and the stage that the student has reached.
-However, students and supervisors are required to communicate, whether face-to-face or by electronic means, to engage in discussion/review of the student's work and progress at least once a month (and bi-monthly for part-time students).
+However, students and supervisors are required to communicate, whether face-to-face or by electronic means, to engage in discussion/review of the student's work and progress at least once a month (bi-monthly for part-time students).
+For students with a Tier 4 visa the majority of contact should be face-to-face.
 Departments may also wish to specify or recommend the duration of contact.
 These norms should be included in the written documentation supplied to students and research supervisors.
-Research supervision should normally be provided until the student has submitted a final version of their thesis to the examiners and should, if this arises, cover any referral period.
+Research supervision should normally be provided until the student has submitted a final version of their thesis for the award of their degree, including any referral period or to complete corrections.